Kartones/pbrr/README.md

 ![PBRR screenshot](doc/screenshot.png)

 If a feed/site has no news (returns an http 304), it will keep the existing list of posts.

+Version 1.0 was more Python heavy.
+Version 2.0 basically uses Python only for the backend (RSS fetch), storing in JSON files that then get read and rendered by a tiny Preact-based frontend (client-side, no need for SSR).

 ## Setup